Class IterableOfProtosSubject<M extends Message>

 • ignoringFieldDescriptors

-public IterableOfProtosFluentAssertion<M> ignoringFieldDescriptors(java.lang.Iterable<Descriptors.FieldDescriptor> fieldDescriptors)
+public IterableOfProtosFluentAssertion<M> ignoringFieldDescriptors(Iterable<Descriptors.FieldDescriptor> fieldDescriptors)

 Excludes all message fields matching the given Descriptors.FieldDescriptors from the comparison.